rwxrob/cmd-yt/README.md

 Also see `readme` and `usage` commands.

-### The `yt last` Command
+### The `last` Command

 ```
 yt last [id|url]
 ```

-The `last` command simply outputs the most recently added file to the YouTube internal `uploads` playlist (see `yt uploads` as well).
+Outputs the most recently added file to the YouTube internal `uploads` playlist (see `yt uploads` as well).
 If `id` is added will only output the ID portion.
 Otherwise, `url` is the default.

-### The `yt live` Command
+### The `live` Command

 ```
 yt live [(id|url|title)]
 ```

-The `live` command focuses on the current live stream video.
-By default, returns the YouTube URL.
+Outputs the current live stream video.
+By default, returns a YouTube URL.
 To get only the YouTube identifier add `id`.
 To get the title add `title`.
 To set the title provide it after `title`.

-### The `yt open` Command
+### The `open` Command

 ```
 yt open [last|live|<id>|<url>]
 ```

-The `open` command will detect an external `open` command, function, or alias and call it passing in the full YouTube URL to the specific video.
+Detects an external `open` command, function, or alias and calls it passing in the YouTube URL to the specific video.
 Outputs `<open command not found>` if cannot find.
 If no video is passed, opens up the youtube.com web page.

 ### Generate `README.md` File